 7. Develop mobile-first and mobile-only videos

 Instagram is much more likely to promote your videos in its algorithms if you are using the tools it provides to creators.
-This means that it’s important to shoot the videos using the Instagram app and it’s important to edit the videos using Instagram’s native features.
+This means that it’s important to shoot videos using the Instagram app, and it’s important to edit the videos using Instagram’s native features.

 8. Go live